liemvo/liemvo/README.md

 - 👋 Hi, I’m @liemvo
 - 👀 I’m interested in Mobile
-- 🌱 I’m currently learning Kmm, jetpack compose
+- 🌱 I’m currently cooking Android apps
-- 💞️ I’m looking to collaborate on Kmm
+- 💞️ I’m looking to collaborate on Mobile
 - 📫 How to reach me ...

 <!---